-Fifteen years ago, Doctors of BC and the BC government committed to a unique partnership to improve BC’s health care system together.
+Twenty years ago, Doctors of BC and the BC government committed to a unique partnership —the Joint Collaborative Committees (JCCs)— to improve BC’s health care system.

 This approach, a first of its kind in Canada, brings together doctors, government, health authorities, patients, families, and other stakeholders to work collaboratively for system change.
 All work is grounded on the principles of quality improvement (QI) methodologies of the Institute of Healthcare Improvement, and framed around the Triple Aim.

-Distinct but Aligned
+Distinct and Aligned

 How Far We’ve Come